CNN-Based Image Reconstruction Method for Ultrafast Ultrasound Imaging

-It is a residual \gls{cnn}, expressed as \( \cnn(\imvec) = \imvec + \rescnn(\imvec) \), designed to predict the negative noise to be applied to some input \( \imvec \).
-It is composed of a series of multi-channel \glspl{conv-layer} and \glspl{relu}, arranged in a downsampling (left arm) and upsampling (right arm) paths, with intrinsic skip connections to mitigate information losses.
-The multi-scale structure confers a large receptive field to the \gls{cnn}, particularly adapted to the non-stationary restoration mapping to be learned.
+The proposed \gls{cnn} architecture [\cref{fig:methods:network-architecture:main}] is derived from our previous work~\cite{Perdios_IUS_2018}, adapted from the popular \gls{unet} architecture~\cite{Ronneberger_MICCAI_2015} and from~\cite{Jin_TIP_2017} and~\cite{Gupta_TMI_2018}.
+It is a residual \gls{cnn}, expressed as \( \cnn\parens{\imvec} = \imvec + \rescnn\parens{\imvec} \), designed to predict the negative noise to be applied to some input \( \imvec \).
+It is composed of a series of multichannel \glspl{conv-layer} and \glspl{relu}, arranged in a downsampling (left arm) and upsampling (right arm) paths, with intrinsic skip connections to mitigate information losses.
+The multiscale structure confers a large receptive field to the \gls{cnn}, particularly adapted to the nonstationary restoration mapping to be learned.

-The input image first undergoes a channel expansion (leftmost chamoisee arrow) up to \( \cnnchannumb \) channels.
-It is then fed to a series of convolutional blocks (red arrows) followed by downsampling layers (blue arrows) which reduce the spatial dimension while augmenting the channel number.
+The input image first undergoes a channel expansion (leftmost chamoisee arrow) up to \( \cnnchannumb \) channels, followed by a series of convolutional blocks (red arrows) and downsampling layers (blue arrows) that reduce the spatial dimension while augmenting the channel number.
 The upsampling path is performed symmetrically using intrinsic skip connections (yellow arrows), convolutional blocks, and upsampling layers (violet arrows).
-Eventually, the channel number \( \cnnchannumb \) is contracted back to its initial state (rightmost chamoisee arrow) and the output is then summed to the input image (residual skip connection).
+The channel number is contracted back to its initial state (rightmost chamoisee arrow) and the output is summed to the input image (residual skip connection).

 The main differences \gls{wrt} our initial adaptation~\cite{Perdios_IUS_2018} are as follows.
-Instead of a max-pooling layer, which seems inadequate for restoration tasks, a \( \num{2 x 2} \) strided \gls{conv-layer} was used within each downsampling layer (blue arrow) as a symmetric counterpart to the \( \num{2 x 2} \) strided \enquote{transposed} \gls{conv-layer} used within each upsampling layer (violet arrow).
-We used simple additive intrinsic skip connections instead of concatenated ones conventionally used in \gls{unet}-like architectures, resulting in a symmetric amount of trainable parameters in both arms.
-A \gls{res-conv-block} [\cref{fig:methods:network-architecture:rcb}] is proposed to supersede the \gls{std-conv-block} [\cref{fig:methods:network-architecture:fcb}] used previously.
-Note that such \glspl{res-conv-block} would not have been possible to deploy with concatenated skip connections directly.
+Instead of a max-pooling layer, which seems inadequate for restoration tasks, a \num{2 x 2} strided \gls{conv-layer} was used within each downsampling layer as a symmetric counterpart to the \num{2 x 2} strided \enquote{transposed} \gls{conv-layer} used within each upsampling layer.
+We used additive intrinsic skip connections instead of concatenated ones (typical of \gls{unet} architectures), resulting in a symmetric amount of trainable parameters in both arms.
+A \gls{res-conv-block} [\cref{fig:methods:network-architecture:rcb}] is proposed to supersede the standard \gls{std-conv-block} [\cref{fig:methods:network-architecture:fcb}].
+Note that such \glspl{res-conv-block} would not have been possible to be deployed with concatenated skip connections directly.